Quantum tricritical point emerging in the spin-boson model with two dissipative spins in staggered biases: Results and discussions

-To study the QPTs deeply, we will discuss the order parameter and the entanglement entropy in detail.
-For more clear, we extract the data of the magnetization and the entropy as a function of coupling strength $\alpha $ along $\epsilon =0.1$ and $0.2$ for $s=0.3$, along $\epsilon =0.5$ and $0.7$ for at $s=0.7$, and replot in the upper panel of Figs. \ref{QPT_s03} and \ref {QPT_s07}, respectively.
-Here the two values of bias field in both powers of the spectra function of the baths are corresponding to the 2nd- and 1st-order QPTs.
-One can obviously find that the order parameter $M$ becomes nonzero and cusps of the entropy appear right at the phase transition.
-Obviously, both $M$ and $S$ change continuously in the 2nd-order QPTs (upper left), but discontinuously in the 1st-order QPTs (upper right).
+To explore the nature of QPTs with different staggered biases, we will discuss the order parameter and the entanglement entropy in detail.
+We extract the data of the order parameter and the entropy as a function of coupling strength $\alpha $ along $\epsilon =0.1$, $0.2$ for $s=0.3$, and $ \epsilon =0.5$, $0.7$ for $s=0.7$, and replot in the upper panels of Figs. \ref{QPT_s03} and \ref{QPT_s07}, respectively.
+It is found that the order parameter (blue line) becomes nonzero continuously for $\epsilon =0.1$ at $ s=0.3$ and $\epsilon =0.5$ at $s=0.7$, indicating a 2nd-order QPT, while it suddenly jumps to a finite value for $\epsilon =0.2$ at $s=0.3$ and $ \epsilon =0.7$ at $s=0.7$, suggesting a 1st-order QPT.
+By extensive calculations in a similar way, we can immediately locate a critical point that splits the whole critical line into the 1st- and 2nd-order critical lines, as indicated in the upper panels of Fig. \ref{phase_diagram} with red dots.
+This is just a QuTP, similar to that observed in the generalized Dicke model in the staggered biases \cite{puhan}.

+The same picture can also be drawn from the entanglement entropy indicated with red lines in the upper panels of Figs. \ref{QPT_s03} and \ref{QPT_s07}.
+For $\epsilon =0.1$ at $s=0.3$ and $\epsilon =0.5$ at $s=0.7$, the entropy of entanglement $S_{E}$ displays a cusplike behavior, similar to that observed in the single sub-Ohmic SBM~\cite{Chin,lehur}, thus demonstrating the 2nd-order QPT.
+Whereas, for large $\epsilon $, e.g. for $\epsilon =0.2$ at $s=0.3$ and $\epsilon =0.7$ at $s=0.7$, although the entropy still displays a sharp nonanalyticity at the transition point, it suddenly drops to a finite value, in contrast to the 2nd-order QPT for small $\epsilon $ where $S_{E}$ falls off gradually on both sides of the phase transition point.
+As shown in the upper left panels of Figs. \ref{QPT_s03} and \ref {QPT_s07}, the sudden drop of the entropy occurs simultaneously at the sudden jump of the order parameter at the same $\epsilon$, thus both suggesting the 1st-order QPTs.